 - full support* on your ride from drivers and cycling guides

-- maps and profiles of the rides supplied as gpx files and pocket-sized ride cards
+- maps and profiles of the rides supplied as pocket-sized ride cards

 - airport transfers

 *All rides are fully supported with lead vehicle and tail-end vehicle; motorbike rider; cycling guides; mechanics to assist with assembly of bikes and any mechanical problems; nutrition for rides including water, energy bars, gels, bananas, tea/coffee

 - international and domestic flights